Last updated on May 14, 2022

 Marquise cut has a royal pedigree and a truly fascinating history that dates back to 18th century France.

 The legend has it that the original cut was created for the Marquise de Pompadour, the official chief mistress of King Louis XV.
-In the 1740s, the King requested his jeweller to design a cut which outline would resemble the shape of the Marquise’s mouth.
+In the 1740s, the King requested his jeweller to design a cut whose outline would resemble the shape of the Marquise’s mouth.
 No surprise, the courtiers of the time wore marquise cut diamonds to demonstrate their high rank.

 Due to its boat-like shape, the marquise cut was also one of the favourite diamond cuts of the early 20th century Edwardians because sailing was a hobby of King Edward VII and his contemporaries.
 That is why the cut is often referred to as navette, which means “little ship” in French.